NewwordSurveyor/NewwordSurveyor/README.md

 - 🌱 I’m currently learning ...I just discovered this community
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...790134946@qq.com
+hope someone can give me a green hand some suggestions and make some friend from there
 <!---
 NewwordSurveyor/NewwordSurveyor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.